diyElectronicsLab/SensingTheCampus/ESP32/Readme.md

 ### Whats so cool about ESP32:

-- the ESP32 has WIFI and Bluetooth on board
+- the ESP32 has **WIFI** and **Bluetooth** on board
-- the ESP32 runs on 3.3V, the Arduino Uno runs entirely on 5V.
-This is very important, because you can easily fry the ESP32 when applying too much voltage (for example 5V) to its pins.
+- the ESP32 **runs on 3.3V**, the Arduino Uno runs entirely on 5V.
+This is very important, because **you can easily fry the ESP32** when applying too much voltage (for example 5V) to its pins.
 That can happen if you use your Arduino sensors with 5V logic directly on the ESP pins.
-- depending on the version, the ESP32 has more GPIO pins than the Arduino Uno, although not all of them can be used for general input/output purposes.
+- depending on the version, the ESP32 has **more GPIO pins** than the Arduino Uno, although not all of them can be used for general input/output purposes.
-- the ESP32 is faster and has more memory.
-On top of that: it is cheaper than the Arduino.
+- the ESP32 is **faster** and has **more memory**.
+On top of that: it is **cheaper** than the Arduino.
-- cool: the ESP32 can be programmed using the Arduino programming language.
+- cool: the ESP32 can be programmed using the Arduino programming language and the Arduino IDE.
-- much more that goes to deep for now..
+- + much more that goes to deep for now..

 *Please Note:*
 - *always double check the output voltages of your devices (sensors, ...) before connecting them to the ESP32 directly.*